Comfort Inn West

 At Westworld Xtreme Pursuit Paintball, more than 30,000 square feet are available for playing shoot-em-up in air-conditioned comfort.
 Professional referees, field props and specialized lighting systems are featured.
 Both beginners and professional players are both welcome to pursue opponents.
 Player orientation is provided.

 Named for the Spanish word for "enchanted," this mid-city emerald oasis lives up to its name.
 200 acres of no-fee picnic areas and nature trails afford family entertainment.
 Minutes away from the business district, it is a great place to bring your lunch.
-For the kids, there is an amusement park called the Enchanted Island, a playground and a swimming pool for their entertainment.
+For the kids, there is an amusement park called the Enchanted Island, a playground and a swimming pool.
 Older kids and adults enjoy lighted basketball courts, handball and racquetball courts, softball field, urban fishing, and paddleboats or canoes.
 Find golf nearby at the Encanto municipal golf course, or the Executive Length course.

 Located at Encanto Park, this oasis is designed for family and kids.
 Look out for oohs and aahs from the little ones as you stroll round the island featuring ducks and swans.
 Enjoy happy rides on the train or carousel guaranteeing a fun-filled adventure.
 Prices are reasonable and all-day passes are available, depending on height.